sjmikler/pytorch-symbolic/docs/quick_start.md

 ### Layer taking multiple arguments

-You can do it in a moore natural way using `layer(placeholder)` notation:
+You can do it in a natural way using `layer(placeholder)` notation.

+Just pass multiple arguments to the layer:

 ```python
 from pytorch_functional import Input, useful_layers